rgdonohue/us-counties-and-maga/docs/METHODOLOGY.md

 2. **Multiple Testing**
    - Many counties tested simultaneously
-   - FDR correction applied to LISA
+   - FDR correction planned but not yet implemented

 3. **Effect Heterogeneity**
    - Relationships may vary by region